dhivyanj/qff25-hthn/README.md

    * Split the data into a training (X\_train, y\_train) and testing (X\_test, y\_test) set.
 2. **Define the Quantum Kernel:**
    * Define a quantum feature map circuit (e.g., qml.AngleEmbedding) as a QNode.
 This circuit will take one flattened "image" vector as its features argument.
    * This QNode will be used by PennyLane to calculate the similarity between data points.
+Ensure the embedding is appropriate for the flattened image size.
 3. **Create and Train the SVC (using the Quantum Kernel):**
    * Use the qml.kernels.kernel\_matrix function to compute the kernel matrix for the training data.
 This function will repeatedly run your feature map QNode.
      * kernel\_train \= qml.kernels.kernel\_matrix(X\_train, X\_train, kernel=your\_feature\_map\_qnode, ...)